Funding for community participation

 The Capital Supports budget is divided into two main categories:

-- Assistive technology: devices and equipment that help individuals with disabilities perform tasks they might otherwise find challenging, such as mobility aids, communication devices, personal care equipment, vision and hearing aids or environmental control units.
+- Assistive technology: Devices and equipment that help individuals with disabilities perform tasks they might otherwise find challenging, such as mobility aids, communication devices, personal care equipment, vision and hearing aids or environmental control units.

-- Home modifications: changes made to a participant's home to ensure it is safe and accessible, such as installing handrails, widening doorways (for wheelchair users), modifying bathrooms, lowering kitchen benches and installing stair lifts.
+- Home modifications: Changes made to a participant's home to ensure it is safe and accessible, such as installing handrails, widening doorways (for wheelchair users), modifying bathrooms, lowering kitchen benches and installing stair lifts.

 Group, centre-based and community-based activities